-So, in our attempt at the college to understand and teach the supremacy of God in all things we study all sorts of subjects in light of the Bible.
-We call this studying the Great Books in light of the Greatest Book, and so with theology and biblical studies as the foundation of our college curriculum we also study history, literature, philosophy, logic, math, science, and rhetoric looking to see how God has revealed truth of himself in all things.
+So, in our attempt at the college to understand and teach the supremacy of God in all things, we study all sorts of subjects in light of the Bible.
+We call this studying the Great Books in light of the Greatest Book, and so with theology and biblical studies as the foundation of our college curriculum, we also study history, literature, philosophy, logic, math, science, and rhetoric looking to see how God has revealed truth of himself in all things.
 The apostle Paul says this: in Christ “are hidden all the treasures of wisdom and knowledge” (Col. 2:3).
 So we confidently study all things looking to see how God reveals treasures that point us back to him.

 But at our college we don’t believe that building up our knowledge of truths is an end in itself.
 For “we exist to spread a passion for the supremacy of God . . . for the joy of all peoples.”
 We don’t simply study things in order to get more knowledge.
 We want to respond appropriately to the truths of God and express them clearly to the world.
-John Piper has famously stated that, “Missions exist because worship doesn’t.”
-The great job commission of the church is to make disciples, to make worshipers of God, to testify to the world the true and only ultimately good news that is found in Christ.
+John Piper has famously stated that “Missions exist because worship doesn’t.”
+The great job description of the church is to make disciples, to make worshipers of God, and to testify to the world the true and only ultimately good news that is found in Christ.
 So we not only seek to train our students to see, understand and evaluate things well, we also desire them to respond appropriately in order to express clearly and winsomely to the church and the world the glorious soul-stirring truths found only in Christ.

 That’s why we sum up our approach to college education with the following motto: We study the Great Books in light of the Greatest Book for the sake of the Great Commission.
 This is more than a catchy motto; it represents our college core—what most colleges call their “general education” classes—and also represents the avenues of specialization that students can focus on later in their college career—what most colleges call “majors.”